IVAs for Couples

 Joining Forces To Deal With Your Debts

-Joining forces and using the household’s resources to deal with a joint debt problem, rather than trying to manage individually, can sometimes prove to be the most effective method in dealing with debt.
+Joining forces and using the whole household’s resource to deal with a joint debt problem can sometimes be the most effective way in dealing with household debt.

-It can also open up the option of proposing a Joint IVA where separate IVAs wouldn’t otherwise be viable.
+It can also open up access to the Joint IVA option, where two separate stand alone IVAs may not be viable.

-Similarly, Joint IVAs are particularly effective in households where one household member generates the majority of the household income, because the Joint IVA ensures each creditor gets their fair share from the IVA contribution, something creditors from both parties appreciate.
+Similarly, Joint IVAs can be particularly effective where one household member generates the vast majority of the household income.

 Two individual IVAs

-But in practice the Joint IVA behaves as if it was just a single IVA, with just one monthly payment being made to cover the contribution to both.
+But in practice the Joint IVA behaves as if it was just a single IVA, with just one monthly payment being made to cover the contribution for both.

-Because of this, each of the IVAs becomes mutually reliant on the other, as they are based on a common financial position.
+As a result, each IVA is mutually reliant on the other, as they are based on a common household budget.

-It is therefore critical to a Joint IVAs chances of success, that the applicants appreciate how dependent they are on each other for the duration of the agreement.
+It is, therefore, really important that both applicants appreciate how dependent they are on each other for the duration of the agreement.

-For a Joint IVA to stand a chance of success, the applicants will need to commit themselves to their common position for the duration of their IVAs.
+For a Joint IVA to stand a chance of success, both applicants must to commit to their common position for the duration of their IVAs.

 Any two people can do a Joint IVA

-There is no technical requirement for the Joint IVA applicants to be husband or wife, partners or even family.
+There is no technical requirement for the Joint IVA applicants to be husband or wife, partners or even related.

-They can be any two people who happen to be experiencing serious financial problems whilst sharing a common household expenditure.
+They can be any two people who happen to be experiencing serious financial problems whilst sharing a common household budget.

 Also, many people who live together find it convenient to be financially linked through joint bank accounts, loans and credit cards.
 Obviously, this can create potential problems if they hit financial troubles.